 This is despite the fact that the profitability of Kokuyo Camlin Ltd has been very fluctuating during these years.
 The company reported losses in FY2013 and FY2014 and the company reported a significant decline in profitability in FY2017.
 However, it seems that by selling a stake in the company and taking over the role of employees, the Indian promoters have ensured that their economic benefits stay healthy irrespective of the financial/business performance of the company.

-As a result, in case of Kokuyo Camlin Ltd, the commitment of the promoter as measured by “putting your money where your mouth is” went down.
+As a result, in the case of Kokuyo Camlin Ltd, the commitment of the promoter as measured by “putting your money where your mouth is” went down.
 Overtimes, the promoters sold their almost entire shareholding to the Japanese company and themselves became the full-time employees of the company.

 Therefore, an investor would notice that the promoters are now less concerned about the business performance, dividends of the company as they have ensured steadily improving salary payouts to themselves irrespective of the performance of the company.